 You make a new contact and start sending arbitrary email attachments.
-You mean well — you want them to have all your information.
-However, in a business environment to do this without notice could be viewed as inconsiderate.
-Why you ask?
+You mean well.
+You want them to have all your information.

 Budding New Partnerships

-Not all files are meant to go through the email pipeline.
+Fact is, not all files are meant to go through the email pipeline.
 High resolution photos, PowerPoint and Excel files come to mind.
-Or even a multitude of files sent at once can add up fast.
-And what if the other side doesn’t have PowerPoint or is on a Mac?
+PDFs can be extremely large files too.

 Think Before Attaching